ShrineFox/SA2VoiceClipEditor/README.md

 2. Drag a folder containing .WAV/.ADX files onto the "Repack CSB" button.
 WAV files will be auto-converted to non-looping .ADX.

 # Credits
-''SA2VoiceClipEditor'' relies on the following:
+**SA2VoiceClipEditor** relies on the following:
 - [PuyoTools](https://github.com/nickworonekin/puyotools) by nickworonekin (AFS Extraction/Creation)
 - [radx](https://github.com/Isaac-Lozano/radx) by Isaac-Lozano (ADX/AHX/WAV Conversion)
 - [SonicAudioTools](https://github.com/blueskythlikesclouds/SonicAudioTools) by blueskythlikesclouds (CSB Extraction/Creation)

+## License
+As the project depends on Puyo Tools, which is licensed under the [MIT license](LICENSE.md), so is SA2VoiceClipsEditor.